8 Killer Strategies How to Retain Your Best-Performing Employees in 2021

 - Make it public as public recognition is more powerful than a private one.

 - Rewards can come in all shapes, including cash or non-monetary rewards.

 Attach Meaning and Purpose to Their Work

-Companies big and small have understood the impact of incorporating a sense of purpose to the workplace.
-If employees have a job that matters to them and bring a positive impact in the world, then that employee is a strong asset and can help move the company forward.
+Companies big and small have understood the impact of incorporating a sense of purpose into the workplace.
+If employees have a job that matters to them and bring a positive impact on the world, then that employee is a strong asset and can help move the company forward.